psilva261/timsort/BENCHMARKS.md

 Not surprisingly, timsort is crazy fast on sorted inputs.
 But even for random and quasi-random (xor) inputs, timsort is at least 2x faster than built-in sort.

+### Disclaimer

-Disclaimer:  the above benchmark applies only to one specific type of data element (`record` structure as defined in `bench_test.go`).
+The above benchmark applies only to one specific type of data element (`record` structure as defined in `bench_test.go`).
 For other data types results may vary.